Abbott Handerson Thayer was a bird-crazy boy who grew up to paint stunning pictures of angels — and to promote the military use of camouflage.

 He was born on Aug.
 12, 1849 in Boston, the son of a country doctor.
 He grew up near Keene, N.H., at the foot of Mount Monadnock, which he also painted to acclaim.
-Sometimes he painted an angel hovering over the mountain, which symbolized his efforts — ultimately successful — to protect the mountain from development.
+Sometimes he painted an angel hovering over the mountain.
+That symbolized his efforts — ultimately successful — to protect the mountain from development.

-Abbott Handerson Thayer dedicated his career to painting pictures of ‘the highest human soul beauty.’
-He was part of a small group of American painters who returned from Paris art schools in the late 19th century to depict timeless beauty, usually as beautiful young women.
+Thayer dedicated his career to painting pictures of ‘the highest human soul beauty.’
+He belonged to a small group of American painters who returned from Paris art schools in the late 19th century.
+They tended to depict beautiful young women as ‘timeless beauty.’

 Abbott Handerson Thayer’s reputation grew during the 1880s.
-He was considered one of the finest painters of the human figure, and he had more commissions than he could handle — including portraits of Mark Twain and Henry James.
-The painting above, a tribute to the writer Robert Louis Stevenson, was completed in 1909 in his studio in Dublin, N.H.
+He was considered one of the finest painters of the human figure.
+He had more commissions than he could handle — including portraits of Mark Twain and Henry James.
+Thayer finished the painting above, a tribute to the writer Robert Louis Stevenson, in 1909 in his studio in Dublin, N.H.

-He developed an interest in camouflage as a boy observing animals’ protective coloration.
-Later in his life he wrote books on camouflage and tried to interest the military in his ideas.
-He is credited with being the first to write about disruptive patterning (he called it ‘razzle-dazzle’), which breaks up an animal’s outlines; about masquerade, as when a creature mimics something in its environment; and about countershading, such as the white undersides of animals that make them seem less round and less solid.
-Eventually his proposal for countershading U.S. ships was accepted by the military.
+Thayer developed an interest in camouflage as a boy observing animals’ protective coloring.
+Later in his life he wrote books on camouflage.
+Then he tried to interest the military in his ideas.
+He is credited with being the first to write about disruptive patterning (he called it ‘razzle-dazzle’), which breaks up an animal’s outlines.
+He also wrote about masquerade, when a creature mimics something in its environment.
+Thayer identified countershading as well.
+It shows in the white undersides of animals, making them seem less round and less solid.

-By 1918 he was profoundly affected by the loss of young men to the influenza epidemic and to World War I. That sadness informs this 1918 painting, Boy and Angel.
+By 1918, he fell into a depression because so many young men died in the influenza epidemic and in World War I. That sadness informs this 1918 painting, Boy and Angel.
 He considered it his finest work.